 [PDF] [Supplementary Document] [BIBTEX]

-The source codes used in the papers are available.
+The source code used in the papers is available.

 CDTF Hadoop version & single machine (multi-thread) version

 SALS Hadoop version & single machine (multi-thread) version